29 September 1994 (age 27)

 Washington, Warren County, New Jersey, United States

-Ashley Nicolette Frangipane (born September 29, 1994 in Edison, New Jersey), known professionally as Halsey, is an American singer and songwriter.
-Her stage name is a reference to the Halsey Street station of the New York City Subway in Brooklyn, and is an anagram of her first name.
-Halsey's music is categorized as indie pop ballads, usually based on her personal experiences.
-Her awards and nominations include four Billboard Music Awards, four iHeartRadio Music Awards, two Teen Choice Awards, one GLAAD Media Award, one Global Award, a Guinness World Record, a MTV Video Music Award and a Grammy Award nomination.
-Outside of her career, she has been involved in suicide prevention awareness and sexual assault victim advocacy.
+Ashley Nicolette Frangipane, known professionally as Halsey, is an American singer and songwriter.
+Their stage name is a reference to the Halsey Street station of the New York City Subway in Brooklyn, and is an anagram of their first name.
+Halsey's music is categorized as indie pop ballads, usually based on their personal experiences.
+Their awards and nominations include four Billboard Music Awards, four iHeartRadio Music Awards, two Teen Choice Awards, one GLAAD Media Award, one Global Award, a Guinness World Record, a MTV Video Music Award and a Grammy Award nomination.
+Outside of their career, they have been involved in suicide prevention awareness and sexual assault victim advocacy.

-Frangipane signed her first recording contract with Astralwerks, and released her début EP Room 93 in 2014.
-Her début studio album Badlands (2015) reached number two on the US Billboard 200 and has been certified platinum by the Recording Industry Association of America (RIAA).
+Frangipane signed their first recording contract with Astralwerks, and released their début EP Room 93 in 2014.
+Their début studio album Badlands (2015) reached number two on the US Billboard 200 and has been certified platinum by the Recording Industry Association of America (RIAA).

 Halsey appeared as a featured artist on The Chainsmokers' 2016 single "Closer", which reached number one on several national charts, including in the United States and the United Kingdom.

-Halsey's second studio album Hopeless Fountain Kingdom (2017) was preceded by the single "Now or Never", which became her first top 40 entry as a lead artist.
+Halsey's second studio album Hopeless Fountain Kingdom (2017) was preceded by the single "Now or Never", which became their first top 40 entry as a lead artist.

 On May 17, Halsey released the single "Nightmare", which debuted in the top fifteen of the US.
-On September 13, 2019, she released the single "Graveyard".
-During September 2019, Halsey announced that her third studio album Manic would be released in January 17, 2020, and she would be having a world tour in support of her third studio album.
+On September 13, 2019, they released the single "Graveyard".
+During September 2019, Halsey announced that their third studio album Manic would be released in January 17, 2020, and they would be having a world tour in support of their third studio album.
 The singer will play 19 shows during the first leg, scheduled to take place in Europe between February and March 2020.
-She released another single, "Clementine", on her birthday, September 29, 2019.
+They released another single, "Clementine", on her birthday, September 29, 2019.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!